LPD-EPFL/FeGAN/data/README.md

-This is the directory in whcih any dataset should be put.
+This is the directory in which any dataset should be put.

 MNIST and CIFAR10 datasets are instaled directly by the scripts.